Ruggedization & Reliability

-Engineering and manufacturing advanced, embedded computing products for harsh military applications requires a breadth of expertize and hands-on experience that only an industry leader like Curtiss-Wright Controls Defense Solutions can command.
+Engineering and manufacturing advanced, embedded computing products for harsh industrial and military applications requires a breadth of expertize and hands-on experience that only an industry leader like Curtiss-Wright Defense Solutions can command.

 At Curtiss-Wright, we apply rigorous processes developed through many years of funded research, to build products that are designed from the ground up to give years of reliable operation in extremes of operating temperature, shock, vibration and corrosive atmospheres.

-Curtiss-Wright products are available in 4 ruggedization levels covering requirements from Naval between-decks, through tracked land vehicles, helicopters and manned aircraft right through to the latest generations of unmanned air vehicles.
+Curtiss-Wright COTS board-level products are available in 4 ruggedization levels covering requirements from Naval between-decks, tracked land vehicles, helicopters, manned aircraft and industrial applications, right through to the latest generations of unmanned air vehicles.
 Products may be air- or conduction-cooled depending upon their end-use application.
 Conduction-cooled construction is more rugged, incorporating additional stiffening at the top, bottom and center of the product.
 The use of wedgelocks at the board’s edges provides further mechanical integrity while providing a low impedance thermal path between the board and its chassis.
 Conduction-cooling is preferred for the most severe environments.